Endear

 SHARE THIS ARTICLE

-If you're an e-commerce manager or a retailer focused on scaling your ecommerce channel while competitors seem to effortlessly turn social media browsers into buyers, you're not alone.
+If you're an e-commerce manager or a retailer focused on scaling your online channel while competitors seem to effortlessly turn social media browsers into buyers, you're not alone.
 With 89% of retailers already employing AI daily or piloting it, the gap between customer inspiration and actual purchase has become one of retail's most pressing competitive challenges.
-Visual search is one of a number of AI use cases in retail that are quickly seeing adoption.
-Let’s dive in.
+Visual search is one of a number of AI use cases in retail that are quickly seeing adoption — and the latest visual search retail news suggests 2026 is a tipping point.
+Let's dive in.

 The Problem That's Costing You Customers (And Revenue)